sydney-levy/sydney-levy/README.md

 ### Hi there 👋

-My name is Sydney Levy and I am a student at Swarthmore College (graduating in May 2023).
-After graduation, I will be attending Harvard for my Master's in Data Science.
+My name is Sydney Levy and I am a Master's in Data Science student at Harvard University (graduating in May 2024).
+I am interested in the intersection of Machine Learning, Data Science, and Healthcare.

-I am majoring in Computer Science and Economics with an unoficial minor in Statistics.

 In the past I have worked at: Facebook (Data Science Intern) and Morgan Stanley (in Technology Equity Capital Markets).

-- 📫 How to reach me: email slevy1@swarthmore.edu, LinkedIn: www.linkedin.com/in/sydney-levy-2023
+- 📫 How to reach me: email sydneylevy@g.harvard.edu, LinkedIn: www.linkedin.com/in/sydney-levy-2023

 <!--